 “When this baby was born, I brought it to the hospital for testing.
 The results were out negative but the doctors advised me to keep bringing it to the dates they allocated for further testing.
 The baby went through the whole process of testing and I used to bring it myself.
 The services are good .When I come here, I find the services and they work on me.”FGD 1 male member

 “Right now we are having a lot of outreach because of my approach, because of my population.
-We need to have a task delivery model, which can suite them.
-Here, when you deliver services which are only facility-based, you are leaving out a lot of population because you will find that some of these facilities are 10 to 15 kilometers from where the population lives.
+We need to have a task delivery model, which can suit them.
+Here, when you deliver services which are only facility-based, you are leaving out a lot of the population because you will find that some of these facilities are 10 to 15 kilometres from where the population lives.
 However, then we have been having what we call outreach.
-Like now we have outreaches for immunization supported by what, then we can have out reaches for what.
-Therefore the other approach was make sure we integrate, so that when we are going to immunize children in parish X, can you also be able to follow E.I.D mothers?”D3
+Like now we have outreaches for immunization supported by what, then we can have outreaches for what.
+Therefore the other approach was to make sure we integrate so that when we are going to immunize children in parish X, can you also be able to follow E.I.D mothers?”D3

 ‘there is what we call implementation and there is what we call understanding the gymnastics of your population where you are working.
-If you pass a policy and it is going to work, it may be effective in Bushenyi, if you understand the population dynamics of Bushenyi; if go to Bushenyi Municipality and you find they the population they are squeezed and they are next to each other.
-Therefore that means it if you want to improve your E.I.D services in a method that was done in Bushenyi, clearly the population set up in my district may not be a favorable way of doing it because as you have seen the population is sparsely populated and as you have been talking about Karamoja.
+If you pass a policy and it is going to work, it may be effective in Bushenyi, if you understand the population dynamics of Bushenyi; if go to Bushenyi Municipality and you find the population they are squeezed and they are next to each other.
+Therefore that means if you want to improve your E.I.D services in a method that was done in Bushenyi, clearly, the population set up in my district may not be a favourable way of doing it because as you have seen the population is sparsely populated and as you have been talking about Karamoja.
 However, then what does it mean?
 It means we need what we call District Specific Interventions supported for E.I.D, and the way you are supporting Bushenyi and the way you support Kiruhura, things cannot work.
-Now for those two interventions I had to lead the struggle myself with my intervention probably at some cost or no cost, to see that things improved basing on how my population is spread out, basing on the characteristics of my population.’D3
+Now for those two interventions, I had to lead the struggle myself with my intervention probably at some cost or no cost, to see that things improved based on how my population is spread out, based on the characteristics of my population.’D3

 The theme of barriers to the utilization of EID emerged from the sub-themes of;